tmelot2/folder-aliaser/README.md

 # Contributions, issues, questions, etc.
 TODO

+# Thanks
+This project was inspired by [rablador's FolderAlias](https://bitbucket.org/rablador/folderalias) plugin and a desire to provide an easier way to alias folders without having to manually edit a JSON file.

 # License
 The code is free to use.
 This is my first Sublime Text plugin so there are a ton of comments.
 Should be pretty easy to follow.